bodrick/awesome/README.md

 *   [sverweij/dependency-cruiser](https://github.com/sverweij/dependency-cruiser) - Validate and visualize dependencies.
 Your rules.
 JavaScript, TypeScript, CoffeeScript.
 ES6, CommonJS, AMD.
 *   [openchatai/OpenChat](https://github.com/openchatai/OpenChat) - LLMs custom-chatbots console ⚡
 *   [ryanlelek/Raneto](https://github.com/ryanlelek/Raneto) - Markdown powered Knowledgebase Wiki for Node.js
-*   [requestly/requestly](https://github.com/requestly/requestly) - Requestly was built to save developers time by intercepting and modifying HTTP Requests.
-It has now developed into an open-source alternative to Charles Proxy and Telerik Fiddler that works directly in browsers without VPN and proxy Issues.
-It is used by more than 200,000+ front-end developers and 11,000+ companies worldwide.
 *   [postmanlabs/postman-collection](https://github.com/postmanlabs/postman-collection) - Javascript module that allows a developer to work with Postman Collections
 *   [postmanlabs/postman-code-generators](https://github.com/postmanlabs/postman-code-generators) - Common repository for all code generators shipped with Postman
 *   [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era